takaakit/uml-diagram-for-ddd-example-in-evans-book/README.md

 # UML Diagram for the DDD Example in Evans' Book

 This project uses UML diagrams to illustrate the structure and behavior of the DDD example—a cargo shipping system—from Eric Evans' book (*Domain-Driven Design: Tackling Complexity in the Heart of Software*).
 These diagrams are created based on the source code of the [dddsample-core](https://github.com/citerus/dddsample-core) project on GitHub.
-These diagrams aim to help us understand how the example implements the strategic and tactical designs of DDD and the mechanisms by which it operates.
+The diagrams aim to help us understand how the example implements the strategic and tactical designs of DDD and the mechanisms by which it operates.

 If you want to get into DDD theory, check out Evans' book.
-If you want to get into the implementation details, check out the source code.
+If you want to get into the implementation details, check out the source code of the dddsample-core project.
 Also, if you want to understand the UML model behind these diagrams, open the model file (ddd-example-in-evans-book.asta) using the modeling tool [Astah Professional/UML/Viewer](https://astah.net/download).

 Clicking on the UML diagram image below opens it in Diagram Map [*1](#footnote1).